TonySimonovsky/AIConversationFlow/README.md

 ## Classes

-### LLM

-This class is a wrapper for the OpenAI API.
-It provides a method `run` to send a list of messages to the API and receive a response.

 ### MacroFlow

 This class represents a high-level conversation flow.
 It maintains a list of MicroFlows, which are executed in order.
 The `run` method executes the next pending MicroFlow and returns the AI's response.

 ### MicroFlow

 This class represents a lower-level conversation flow.
 It has a `run` method that sends a message to the AI and returns its response.
 The flow can be marked as completed based on certain conditions.
+The `finish` method allows the flow to transition to any other MicroFlow, including the current one.

+Completion Conditions

+The `MicroFlow` class supports two types of completion conditions:

+1. **Answer**: The MicroFlow is marked as completed when the user provides an answer.
+This is specified with `completion_condition={"type":"answer"}`.

+2. **LLM Reasoning**: The MicroFlow uses another instance of LLM to determine whether it's completed.
+This is specified with `completion_condition={"type":"llm_reasoning", "details": {...}}`.
+The `details` dictionary should include a `system_prompt` for the LLM and `llm_params` specifying the parameters for the LLM call.

+### LLM

+This class is a wrapper for the OpenAI API.
+It provides a method `run` to send a list of messages to the API and receive a response.

 ## Usage